Klimatbyran/garbo/README.md

 First working prototype for pipeline but doesn't work on large PDF files yet.

 ### Get Started
-Get an OPENAI_API_KEY from OpenAI and add it to a .env file in the root directory
+Get an OPENAI_API_KEY from OpenAI and add it to a .env file in the root directory.
+Run redis locally or add REDIS_HOST and REDIS_PORT into the .env file.

     npm i
+    docker run -d -p 6379:6379 redis
     npm run dev

 ### Next steps / Tasks